vaab/tryton-documentation/developer_guide/getting_started.rst

             module='library', type_='model'
         )

 In the example above, we are registering the *Book* class into the *Pool*.
-Whenever the trytond service runs, it starts by initializing every module that is installed (more on that in a few lines), i.e., it performs the regular Python initialization of packages.
+Whenever the trytond service runs, it starts with initializing every module that is installed (more on that in the coming lines), i.e., it performs the regular Python initialization of packages.
 That means the execution of the code contained inside the __init__.py.

 If you are unfamiliar with the package initialization, you can think of it as performing an analogous role as